keptn/keptn.github.io/content/docs/0.7.x/operate/install/index.md

 ## Change how to expose Keptn

-If you would like to change the way of exposing Keptn, you can do this by re-installing Keptn.
+If you would like to change the way of exposing Keptn, you can do this by [re-installing Keptn](#install-keptn) and selecting the desired configuration.
+When the CLI asks you if you would like to overwrite the installation, confirm this with yes.
+This will keep all your data including the Git repos and events.

 ## Advanced: Install Keptn using the Helm chart
 Keptn is installed via a Helm chart, which can also be used directly.